So you’ve been studying French for quite a while now, and you’re rather proud of what you’ve accomplished so far – as you should be!

 Like any other language, French has a long – and growing – list of colloquial words.
 If you want to:

 … then French slang are your new friends.

-It has more than 1,400 slang words across 23 different topics including more than 5 hours of audio to help you with pronunciation, plus a freebie e-book containing an updated list of Urban Slang.
-Also, since a lot of slang words can be offensive, this e-book also has annotations to identify offensive and common slang words.
+Also, since a lot of slang words can be offensive, the slang section on the course also has annotations to identify offensive and common slang words.
 That way, you won’t get into any unnecessary brawls while simply trying out your newly-learned French terms.

 Like in any language, expressions add color to an otherwise bland speech (read: booo-ring!).
 French expressions can be funny, witty, and absurd all at the same time, as you can see in this article about French idioms.

 If you follow Talk in French on social media or subscribe to the weekly newsletter, you will get a regular list of useful French expressions.
 There’s even a free audio to go with it, in the case of the newsletter.

 But if you’re still craving for more French expressions, you can learn 1 everyday with the French Vocabulary Mastery Course.